Sleighs/v__random-number-generator/README.md

 # Random Number Generator

 A quick way to get random numbers.
-Choose to get one number or a set of many.
+Get one number or a set of many.

 Choose a max number, select how many numbers to generate and click 'Go' to get your numbers.